 We create beyond crafts.
 The children use a rich assortment of materials and media to spark their imaginations.
 The teachers emphasize process-based exploration: your child is the artist; we celebrate the work.
 There is an opportunity for individual and collaborative projects: we communicate as we create.

-Class sizes are small at Halifax Independent to allow maximum individual attention while optimizing social interaction among the children.
+Class sizes at Halifax Independent allow maximum individual attention while optimizing social interaction among the children.
 Most of these classes are multi-age, a structure which allows children to work and learn with other age groups and to find social and work groupings based on characteristics other than age.

 Halifax Independent has its own way of describing each class.
 These names stem from a long tradition and were suggested and voted on at Meeting by the children.
 They are a way of avoiding traditional boundaries between age groups and reflect the understanding our children have that each of them is working to the best of their ability irrespective of their grade level.